andrewaguiar/simple-bash.vim/README.md

 ### Linux commands

+  - `Shelp`: shows this list of shell commands.
   - `Mkdirs <varargs of new dirs>`: Creates multiple directories (directories must be separated by whitespace).
   - `Rename <newName>`: Renames current file / buffer to newName.
   - `Copy <newFile>`: Copies current file / buffer to newFile.